Shadow Work for Beginners: A Gentle 30-Day Plan

 What Is Shadow Work for Beginners?

 Shadow work is the process of exploring the hidden parts of your psyche, the emotions, memories, beliefs, and behaviors that were pushed out of conscious awareness.
+Shadow work is not only about awareness, but also about developing self-acceptance, which is explored more deeply in Shadow Work and Self-Love: Why Healing Your Shadow Helps You Love Yourself.

 These “shadow” aspects often develop when certain feelings or traits were discouraged during childhood or difficult life experiences.
 Over time, we may learn to suppress parts of ourselves in order to feel safe, accepted, or loved.
 But what we suppress doesn’t disappear.
+What remains hidden often continues influencing our reactions, relationships, and decisions until it is brought into awareness.

 Instead, it can show up in subtle ways: